meltoner/agrofelis/README.md

 - [Agrofelis protective covers design and fabrication](components/vehicle-covers)

-An indicative selection of figures from the Agrofelis protective covers design and fabrication document, is summarised by the following figure.
+An indicative selection of figures from the Agrofelis protective covers design and fabrication document, is summarized by the following figure.

 ![Agrofelis protective covers design and fabrication figures highlights](components/vehicle-covers/_figures/highlights_vehicle-covers.jpg)